drohmer/CSE104/A_html_css/01_html_basic/readme.md

 ## HTML tags

 The goal of HTML tags is to provide a structure to your document.
 Well placed tags allows to efficiently understand, and thus index (such as for Google search engine), your webpage.
-Tags may have defaul visual behavior (usually inherited from old time), however this visual appearance can be modified (see CSS later on).
+Tags may have default visual behavior (usually inherited from old time), however this visual appearance can be modified (see CSS later on).

 Therefore, as a good practice in HTML5, your choice of tag should be guided by its semantic meaning (/the structure of your document), and not by their visual appearance.